 From the Cancun Hotel Zone the drive follows an incredibly well maintained highway that is almost perfectly straight.
 You can even work this cenote in to a trip from Tulum or Coba with only 1 hour and 20 minutes of extra driving.
 While busses and taxis are available, I HIGHLY recommend renting a car in Cancun – read why here.

 You can pay for pictures with the performers, or if you are there at the right time of day (usually mid-day) you can even see them do a traditional Maya show on the cenote platform.

 Tips to Avoid the Crowds

-There are a few Chichen Itza tour buses that stop here, but most of them are in and out quickly.
+There are a number of Chichen Itza tour buses that stop here, but most of them are in and out quickly.
 If you do go with a tour you are virtually guaranteed to be there with at least a full bus full of people.

 The hours of each cenote can change, but generally cenotes are open from 9 am to 5 pm.
-Cenote Suytum is open from 8 am to 7 pm, which makes it even easier to tack it on before or after seeing some of the other spots in the area.
-The cost was only about $4 per person (70 pesos), so even if you don’t stay long it is not going to set back your budget.
+Cenote Suytun is open from 8 am to 7 pm.
+These hours make it even easier to tack it on before or after seeing some of the other area hot spots.
+I would plan on spending at least 1 hour there.
+Once again, make sure you check before you go.